 John 8:31 vs Ephesians 1:13

 Jesus said His listeners were His disciples IF they continued following His word.
 Who were His listeners?
-As stated in the James 2 vs Ephesians 2 explanation above, John was writing to the same group as James above - .
+Jesus was speaking to the same group as James in the James 2:24 vs Romans 4:5 explanation above - .
 Paul on the other hand tells us, the , that there is no condition to our relationship.
 At the moment we trust HIM for our salvation, and nothing of ourselves, we are SEALED by the Holy Spirit.

 John 5:29 vs Romans 8:1